Contact

 Current administrative roles and HEA qualifications

-Here at Bristol I also hold the roles as Humanities Summer School Coordinator, Humanities Employability Officer, and Programme Director of the MA Medieval Studies in collaboration with the Centre for Medieval Studies, serving as a member of its Executive Committee.
+Here at Bristol I also hold the roles as Humanities Summer School Coordinator, Humanities Employability Officer, and Director of the MA Medieval Studies and Director of the Medieval Studies Summer School in collaboration with the Centre for Medieval Studies, serving as a member of its Executive Committee.
+Finally, I sit on the EDI Committee of the School of Humanities.

-In May 2022 I was appointed Fellow of the HEA and I am currently preparing an application for the HEA Senior Fellowship.
+In May 2022 I was appointed Fellow of the HEA and in May 2025 I became Senior Fellow of the HEA.

-Finally, I am a member of the CUCD Standing Committee and have the pleasure to serve as the CUCD Statistics Officer.
+Finally, I am a member of the CUCD Standing Committee and have the pleasure to serve as the CUCD Statistics Officer, producing every year an open-access report that can be downloaded from the website of the CUCD Bulletin.

 Projects and supervisions